jacksonns/jacksonns/README.md

 ## Hi, I'm Jackson

-I have a bachelor's degree in computer science from the Federal University of Minas Gerais and I love Python
+I have a bachelor's degree in Computer Science from the Universidade Federal de Minas Gerais (UFMG) and I love Python

 My interests are Data Analysis, Data Science, Machine Learning and Data Mining.